bespon/bespon_website/docs/spec_overview.md

 Because doc comments are uniquely associated with individual data objects, they may survive round tripping even when data is added or removed.

+## Roadmap

+Some possible features are still under consideration, and may be added either as required features or as optional extensions.

+  * Support for labeling values in dicts or elements in lists, and then referring to them elsewhere by label to create aliases or copies.
+  * Support for a dict to inherit initial values or default fallback values from another dict.
+Support for dict merging.